danialfarid/ng-file-upload/README.md

               // quality (optional between 0.1 and 1.0)

   //validations:
-  ngf-valid-only="boolean" // default false, if true only valid files will be assigned to model or change functions. ngf-pattern="'.pdf,.jpg,video/*,!.jog'" // comma separated wildcard to filter file names and types allowed
+  ngf-pattern="'.pdf,.jpg,video/*,!.jog'" // comma separated wildcard to filter file names and types allowed
               // you can exclude specific files by ! at the beginning.
               // validate error name: pattern